explodingcamera/blog/content/koi.md

 In some places, writing ideomatic Rust code also had a big impact on the performance.
 While the Rust compiler is very good at optimizing code, it can't do magic and sometimes it's necessary to help it out a bit.
 For example, in the main loop of the decoder, I was using something like `chunks.iter().fold(|chunk| ...).collect()` , which even when refactored to not allocate a new vector for every chunk, was still a lot slower than using loops directly.
 The promise of zero-cost abstractions didn't hold up here, and while I normally go for readability over performance, in this case it was necessary to make the code a bit more verbose to get the performance I wanted.

-A different case where the rust compiler was able to optimize the code very well was when I started to use `#[inline]` on some of my functions.
+A different case where the Rust compiler was able to optimize the code very well was when I started to use `#[inline]` on some of my functions.
 Here, more often then not, using `#[inline]` decreased the performance of the code, so this is something that should be used with caution and only after profiling.

 # Conclusion